France - Data Protection Overview

-The data controller shall inform the data subject of the possibility of exercising his or her rights through CNIL or through legal recourse.
+The data controller shall inform the data subject of the possibility of exercising their rights through CNIL or through legal recourse.

 Article 51 of the Act expressly refers to Article 17 of the GDPR for the implementation of the right to erasure.

-Nevertheless, this right is subject to the limitations provided in Article 17 and additional limitations provided for in the Act:
+Nevertheless, this right is subject to the limitations provided in Article 17 of the GDPR and additional limitations provided for in the Act:

 This provision deals specifically with the right to erasure in respect of personal data relating to children that is processed in the context of online services, also provided for in Article 17 of the GDPR referring to Article 8.
 The effect is that any request for erasure in that particular context, and any complaint handling process, will be dealt with under the Act, and not under Article 17 of the GDPR.